Bob Hoskins: Personal life

 When asked in an interview which living person he most despised, Hoskins named Tony Blair and said, "He's done even more damage than Thatcher."
 He hated Blair to the point that he decided in 2010, for the first time in his life, not to vote for Labour, by then led by Gordon Brown.

-Hoskins often made light of his similarities with film actor Danny DeVito, who he joked would play him in a film about his life.
+Hoskins often made light of his similarities with film actor Danny DeVito, whom he joked would play him in a film about his life.